ChanYeWan/Data-Scientist-Nanodegree-Udacity/README.md

 # Disaster Response Pipeline Project

+Project Overview
+Build a model for an API that classifies real disaster messages from Figure Eight so that the messages will be delivered to an appropriate disaster agency.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.